 - 2019 Astros (Lost)

-- Despite making the World Series 5 times in the 1990’s, the Atlanta Braves never ranked higher than 5th in WAR for any of those seasons.
+- Despite making the World Series five times in the 1990s, the Atlanta Braves never ranked higher than fifth in WAR for any of those seasons.

-There are so many possibilities… What would some of your favorite World Series matchups be?
+There are so many possibilities.
+What would your favorite World Series matchups be?